 Having \eqref{eq:overlap:optimal:2ndmo:1}-\eqref{eq:overlap:optimal:2ndmo:5} in hand, we can proceed similarly as in the proof of Lemma \ref{cor:B:close:optimal:1stmo} (cf. \eqref{eq:cor:B:close:step1}) to show

-In proving \eqref{eq:overlap:optimal:2ndmo:6}, we need an analogue of $\TT(\cdot)$, defined in the proof of Proposition \ref{prop:ratio:uni:1stmo}, for the second moment.
-Since we are independent regime, there are enough $\bb\bb^{=}$ and $\bb\bb^{\neq}$ edges that can be swapped with to decompose cyclic union-free components into single union-free tree with the right boundary colors.
+In proving \eqref{eq:overlap:optimal:2ndmo:6}, we need an analog of $\TT(\cdot)$, defined in the proof of Proposition \ref{prop:ratio:uni:1stmo}, for the second moment.
+Since we are in the independence regime, there are enough $\bb\bb^{=}$ and $\bb\bb^{\neq}$ edges that can be swapped with to decompose cyclic union-free components into single union-free tree with the right boundary colors.
 The same argument as in the first moment can be applied to show \eqref{eq:overlap:optimal:2ndmo:6}.